|

 by police.
 Most of those arrested were for immigration offences, identity fraud and passport forgery.
 A baby belonging to

 one of the women was also taken into care while the woman was being questioned.
+Detective Inspector Will O'Reilly, leading the Adam inquiry, said: "We've

 uncovered what we believe is a criminal network concentrating on people trafficking.
 Police also said there was evidence of